 Amalgam fillings are noticeable when you smile or laugh.
 As a result, they can affect your self-confidence, whereas white fillings blend seamlessly with your natural teeth.

 Taking good care of your white fillings is important because their lifespan depends on how well you care for them.
 Our dentists at Warrnambool Smile Dental will educate you on how to take care of your white fillings.
-Here are some tips on taking care of your tooth-coloured fillings:
+Here are some easy-to-follow tips:

 Maintain good oral hygiene by brushing and flossing regularly

 Avoid consuming food immediately after getting white fillings.
 However, since composite resin hardens quickly, you will be able to eat and drink a few hours after the procedure.

 Avoid food and drinks that can stain your teeth and refrain from eating hard and sticky food that puts a lot of pressure on your teeth.